ArneBachmann/tagsplorer/README.md

 3. Option: As by the current design the snapshot `*.dmp` file is not persisted in VCS (TODO add ignore automatically), all links can be recreated on first file tree walk (as option 1), even if linked files were earlier submitted as separate files, the folder walk would re-establish the link (potentially asking the user to confirm linking forcing to choose one master version, of issueing a warning for diverging file contents).

 ## Other design decisions
+* The implementation of the simple switch for `case_sensitive` raised quite a lot of semantic questions.
+For one, should file extensions be treated differently from file names?
+Is there a benefit of ignoring case for extensions, but not for the actual names?
+Probably not.
+Secondly, if we store data case-normalized in the index, we lose the relationship to the actual writings of the indexed folder names, which might cause problems.
+This would only occur on a case_sensitive file system with `case_sensitive` set to `false`.
+As a conclusion, we might need to separate storage of tag dirs from other tags or file extensions, or modify search operation to case-normalize instead of doing this in the index, which would slow down the program.
+Current conclusion: Tough, would need mapping from case-normalized to actual naming on filesystem, or lower() comparisons all over the place :-( to be delayed

-* Although semantically better suited, in many places we don't use `not a.startswith(b)`, rather the shorter (and faster) `a[0] != b`, but we must assume a length > 0 of course.
+* Although semantically better suited, in many places we don't use `not a.startswith(b)`, rather the shorter (and faster) `a[0] != b`, but we must ensure a length > 0 of course.

 * Program output is written to stdout for further processing by other tools, all logging on stderr.

-* For the "skip folder" logic, we could have used a semantics of "index the folder, but don't recurse into its sub-folders".
-However, we prefer marking and skipping each sub-folder, because it's more flexible.
-TODO discuss replacement by or addition of "don't recurse" logic?
+* For the "skip folder" logic, we *could* have used a semantics of "index the folder, but don't recurse into its sub-folders".
+However, we prefer marking and skipping each sub-folder, because it's more flexible; implementation complexity may be similar.

 * Different implementations and replacements for the built-in configuration parser have been tested; there is, however, no version that both a) allows reading values for duplicate keys, and b) is fully interoperable between Python 2 and 3.
 The alternative of using JSON may be considered, but is potentially harder to edit by humans and requires profiling to make a decision.